Ensures network performance meets the requirements of different applications.

 Aka.
 DiffServ.
 Divides traffic into classes with different priorities.

-Uses Differentiated Services (DS) field in the IP header.
-A 8-bit field.
-Includes:
+Uses the Differentiated Services (DS) field in the IP header, an 8-bit field: